 Yes, Boulder’s mountain biking trails are open (unless they are closed due to muddy conditions or for wildlife habitat protections).

-Even under "normal" circumstances, there is no camping in the city of Boulder.
-However, there are several nearby options listed on our Camping page.
-You will need to confirm the open status of these areas.
+While no camping is available within the city of Boulder, there are several nearby options listed on our Camping page.

 We are the Boulder Convention and Visitors Bureau, the official tourism organization for Boulder, and we are happy to answer your questions.
 Call 303-442-2911 or email email@example.com.